SmartClick-Web-and-SEO-Agency/Wordpress-assignment/README.md

 **Scoping:**

--The main goal is to create Gutenberg blocks in Wordpress according to the design.
+-The main goal is to create Gutenberg blocks in Wordpress according to the design

--You can create your own theme or use a theme of your choice -Create a Gutenberg block - all the text, buttons and background images must be editable in WP admin panel -You don't need to finish the entire design, two or three sections would suffice
+-You can create your own theme or use a theme of your choice

+-Create a Gutenberg block - all the text, buttons and background images must be editable in WP admin panel

+-You don't need to finish the entire design, two or three sections would suffice

 **Requirements:**

 -Your code must be pushed to a private Git repository - you can create a repository in GitHub or GitLab and then share it with us when you are done

 -Download the latest version of WordPress

--You must use ACF (advanced custom fields) plugin to create the Gutenberg Block -You must use Bootstrap framework
+-You must use ACF (advanced custom fields) plugin to create the Gutenberg Block

+-You must use Bootstrap framework

 -You must use SCSS for creating the styles